aacebo/moxy/book/src/04-build/01-setters.md

 //           - `ConfigBuilder<true, true>`
 Config::new().host("localhost").build();
 ```

+> [!CAUTION]
+> Setting a required field twice is also a compile error — the setter is consumed after first use and the updated builder type no longer has that method.

 Setting a required field twice is also a compile error — the setter is consumed after use: